 How to nail it: The most important step of the move comes from the eccentric or downward motion, says Ben Bruno, a Los Angeles-based trainer, in this overview of how to do a pull-up.
 You’ll spend a good amount of time practicing this portion, until you’re ready to try the real deal.
 (An assisted band will help with the full range of motion, too.)
 Continue practicing the movement, as many times as you can, until you’re ready to incorporate it into a workout.
 To build more strength before you even take it to the bar, try these 10 upper body exercises that prime your muscles for the pull-up.

 Why it matters: Not only will you blend in with CrossFit crowd (and look like a regular amongst them) when you learn to lift heavy, but you’ll also get seriously stronger.
 While lifting heavy might seem scary at first, it’s the most effective way to build muscle — which will burn more cals for you in the long run.

-Three notable lifts to add to your list: the deadlift (a total-body move that focuses on your posterior chain, especially hamstrings, and helps improve alignment), barbell snatch (for strength and power in your core, glutes and calves) and the clean and jerk (which targets the entire body and throws in a cardio endurance challenge).
+Three notable lifts to add to your list: the deadlift (a total-body move that focuses on your posterior chain, especially hamstrings and glutes, and helps improve alignment), barbell snatch (for strength and power in your core, glutes and calves) and the clean and jerk (which targets the entire body and throws in a cardio endurance challenge).